 In March of 2018, Governor Murphy announced the development of the first Office of Apprenticeship in New Jersey, and well as the creation of the New Jersey Apprenticeship Network.
-The Office of Apprenticeship works closely with the United States Department of Labor (USDOL) and serves as the one-stop shop for employers, nonprofits, and secondary- and post-secondary institutions interested in apprenticeship opportunities.
+The Office of Apprenticeship works closely with USDOL and serves as the one-stop shop for employers, nonprofits, and secondary- and post-secondary institutions interested in apprenticeship opportunities.
+The GAINS grant has been designed to help workers, particularly those affected by the COVID-19, and others with access to on-the job training and advanced credentials.